Check out these sites to find scholarships!

 The Completing the Dream Scholarship: In 2021, The Sallie Mae Fund will award (260) gap scholarships worth up to $2,500 to minority students and those from underserved communities who are on track to graduate but are at-risk of not completing due to financial emergency or unpaid school bill.
 Students can apply for the Completing the Dream Scholarship, at www.salliemae.com/landing/completing-the-dream.

 -- College-Bound students: Two-year college, four-year college, or trade school

 -- No minimum GPA

 -- Student or immediate family member impacted directly by cancer.
 Immediate family member is defined by a parent, sibling or legal guardian at the time of cancer diagnosis.

 -- 500-word essay on how cancer has impacted your life.

-- Additional eligibilty on website: CSUSB Native American Initiatives
+- Additional eligibility on website: CSUSB Native American Initiatives

 - High school students or GED